-33. What information do you think a dog breeder should provide when applying for breeder registration or renewal? ☑ The number of dogs being kept on the premises ☑ A description of the premises where the dogs are being kept ☑ A description of the facilities ☑ The breed of dogs ☑ Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. □ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards ☐ Other - please specify: 34.
-What do you think local governments should take into account when considering a dog breeder application or renewal? ☑ The number of dogs being kept on the premises ☐ The breed of dogs ☑ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law ☐ Other - please specify:
+- 33. What information do you think a dog breeder should provide when applying for breeder registration or renewal? - □ The number of dogs being kept on the premises - □ A description of the premises where the dogs are being kept - □ A description of the facilities - \boxtimes The breed of dogs - □ Whether a person has been convicted of an offence under the Dog Act, - Cat Act, Animal Welfare Act or a dog or cat local law. - □ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards that must be provided when transferring a dog and the requirement to update a dog's microchip database details with the breeder's dog owner number.